p5566123321/foodbot/README.md

 # Restaurant Recommend Linebot

-The Linebot provides fast and convenient way to find restaurant based on Linebot.
+The Linebot provides a fast and convenient way to find restaurants using Linebot.
-This program using Django as API framwork , and web crawler to do data collection.
+This program uses Django as the API framework and employs a web crawler for data collection.
+The main resources are powered by ifoodie.tw and google.com.

 # Usage